citp/privacy-policy-historical/h/hs/hsb/hsbccreditcard.com.md

 Top of Website Terms and Conditions
 Back to Top

-Dear Valued Cardmember,

 The following annual notice is being provided to you, because you are enrolled in HSBC Card Services’ Online Bill Payment Service for your general purpose credit card.
 This notice provides important information regarding the procedures for notification on any errors or questions about your online bill payments.

+**This is not a notification of an error on your account.**

 Please read the notice below and retain it for your records.

-Sincerely,

-HSBC Card Services Online Customer Care

 ======================================================